-This study has calculated the additional profits that sectors and companies have made from the EU ETS from 2008 to 2014, distinguishing between three types of profits:
+This study calculates the additional profits that sectors and companies have made from the EU ETS from 2008 to 2014, thereby distinguishing three types of profit:

-Profits in each of these categories from 2008 to 2014 have been calculated for 15 sectors (in general the most polluting ones) in 19 countries.
-The analysis in this study differs from those in earlier studies on this subject by our having corrected for allocation of waste gases to the iron and steel industry, which have been transferred to the electricity sector on a statistical basis.
+The profits made in each of these categories from 2008 to 2014 have been calculated for 15 sectors (in general the most polluting ones) in 19 countries.
+The analysis in this study differs from that in earlier studies on this subject by our having corrected for allocation of waste gases to the iron and steel industry, which have been transferred to the electricity sector on a statistical basis.
 In our view this yields a more accurate estimate of the extent of overallocation to the iron and steel sector compared with other studies.

 Our results show that between 2008 and 2014 European industry received additional profits amounting to over 8 billion euro through overallocation.
 There are considerable differences in the extent of overallocation per country.
 Spain saw the highest profits, totalling over 1.6 billion euro.
 In Sweden as much as 33% of emission allowances were issued in excess of verified emissions, creating substantial additional profits for Swedish industry.
 In relative terms, overallocation was least for Slovenia and Poland, where 88% of allocated allowances had to be used for compliance, leaving 1/8 of allowances for sale in the carbon market.
 It was above all between 2008 and 2012 that additional profits were made through overallocation.